Elabajaba/Executor-Bench/README.md

-Comparison a few different rust async executors against each other to see how they handle many (relatively uniform) tasks.
+This is a comparison a few different rust async executors against each other to see how they handle many (relatively uniform) tasks.

-The tasks are 2990 unique pathfinding tasks using [polyanya](https://github.com/vleue/polyanya)
+The tasks are 2990 unique pathfinding tasks using [polyanya](https://github.com/vleue/polyanya).

-Windows 11, AMD 5900x:
+System tested on: Windows 11, AMD 5900x:

 | Executor                                                                     | runtime    |
 |------------------------------------------------------------------------------|------------|